 Janice MacDonald is a Canadian author of literary and mystery novels, textbooks, non-fiction titles, and stories for both children and adults.
-She is best known for writing six novels featuring amateur sleuth Miranda “Randy” Craig.
+She is best known for writing seven novels featuring amateur sleuth Miranda “Randy” Craig.
 The Randy Craig Mysteries were the first detective series to be set in Edmonton, Alberta, where Janice lives and works.
-The latest installment, Another Margaret, was published in September 2015 by Ravenstone Books, an imprint of the highly respected Turnstone Press.
-In recent years Janice has concentrated increasingly on literary short fiction, essays, and creative non-fiction.
+The latest installment, The Eye of the Beholder, was published in October 2018 by Ravenstone Books, an imprint of the highly respected Turnstone Press.
+In recent years Janice has also concentrated on literary short fiction, essays, and creative non-fiction.
 Confederation Drive, a passion project about her trip across Canada on the 50th anniversary of Expo ’67 in Montreal, was released by Edmonton-based Monto Books to coincide with the “Canada 150” sesquicentennial celebrations in 2017.

 Janice is a lifelong fan of detective fiction and even wrote her master’s thesis on the subject.
 She was a long-time reviewer of mystery novels for the Edmonton Journal and an on-air “crime fiction expert” for the Canadian television series Booked.
 Her first Randy Craig mystery was published in 1994.
 She is not to be confused with the “small d” Janice Macdonald who writes romance novels.
 Capital-D Janice MacDonald always makes certain that her books have a much higher body count.